-CHR's Egg Donor Program at a Glance
+CHR's Egg Donor Program at a Glance: For Recipients

 - Our oocyte donor IVF pregnancy rates are amongst the highest reported.
 Cumulative pregnancy chances with donor eggs at CHR, including all embryos produced in a given donor egg cycle, are typically in the high 80% to low 90% range.
 Yet, CHR considers egg donation only a treatment of absolute last resort.

 - Your pregnancy chances (and your risk of miscarriages) with donor eggs largely depend on the quality of the eggs that the egg donor produces.
 To ensure that you will have the best possible pregnancy chances, CHR rigorously screens donor applicants.
 Our screening is based not only on age and ovarian reserve status, but also a wide array of medical conditions and other factors.